Lefty Grove: Philadelphia Athletics

 Grove battled injuries as a major league rookie and posted a 10–12 mark (which would prove his only losing record in 17 major league seasons).
 He led the league in strikeouts but posted a high 4.75 ERA.
 Grove then settled down in 1926 and won the first of a record nine earned run average (ERA) titles with a mark of 2.51.
 In 1927, Grove won 20 games for the first time, and a year later he tied George Pipgras for the AL lead in wins with 24.

-The Athletics won the AL pennant in three successive seasons from 1929 to 1931, as well as consecutive World Series championships in 1929 and 1930.
+The Athletics won the AL pennant in three consecutive seasons (1929 to 1931), as well as consecutive World Series championships in 1929 and 1930.
 During the Athletics' championship run, Grove led the way as the league's top pitcher, posting records of 20–6, 28–5 and 31–4.
 In 1931, Grove led the league in wins, ERA (2.06), strikeouts (175), winning percentage, complete games, and shutouts.
 His 2.06 ERA was 2.32 runs below the league average.
 He was also chosen as league MVP in 1931, making him one of only a handful of pitchers to achieve this honor.
 His MVP award is the only one not enshrined in the National Baseball Hall of Fame in Cooperstown, New York, instead being housed at the George's Creek Library in Lonaconing, Maryland.

 During the 1931 season, Grove tied Smokey Joe Wood's and Walter Johnson's AL record with 16 straight wins.
 He was attempting to win his 17th straight decision when a rookie outfielder filling in for Al Simmons, who had the day off, committed an error that led to the only run of the game.
 Grove stated, "After that game I went in and tore the clubhouse up.
 Wrecked the place.
 Tore those stall lockers off the wall, giving Al Simmons hell all the while."
 He followed the loss with eight straight wins.
+He led the league in strikeouts for a record seven straight years to start his major league career.

 The Athletics contended for the next two seasons, but finished second to the New York Yankees in 1932 and third behind the Washington Senators and Yankees in 1933.
 In 1933, Grove became the first player in Major League Baseball history to strike out five times in a nine-inning game.
 On December 12, 1933, team owner Connie Mack traded Grove, along with Max Bishop and Rube Walberg, to the Boston Red Sox for Bob Kline, Rabbit Warstler and $125,000.